Wild tortoises eat small stones, rocks, or pebbles due to a deficiency in their diet or routine.

 The tortoise’s intestines could develop a blockage, leading to internal bleeding, tears, or full ruptures.

-Over time, even minor blockages can result in issues like malnutrition, diverticulitis, constipation, bloating, and gastrointestinal distress.
+Over time, even minor blockages can result in health issues like malnutrition, diverticulitis, constipation, bloating, and gastrointestinal distress.

 According to the Journal of Zoo and Wildlife Medicine, malnutrition causes tertiary issues, such as eye and shell deterioration.